justanwar/bitcore-node-zcoin/README.md

 ## Configuration

-Bitcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Bitcore Node.
+A simple installation script is implemented in scripts/install-insight.sh.
+It was tested on Ubuntu 16.04 with NodeJS v4.9.1 and the bundled npm 2.15.11.
+The script uses the bitcore Command Line Interface (CLI) for managing, configuring and interfacing with your Bitcore Node.

 ```bash
 bitcore-node-zcoin create -d <zcoin-data-dir> mynode